List of Muslim members of the United States Congress: Senate

 No Muslim has ever served in the United States Senate.
 In 2022, Mehmet Oz became the Republican nominee for Senate in Pennsylvania, making him the first Muslim to be nominated by a major party for the U.S. Senate.
-Oz lost the general election to Pennsylvania Lieutenant Governor John Fetterman.
+Oz lost the general election to Pennsylvania lieutenant governor John Fetterman.

 House of Representatives

-In addition to the representatives below, former representative Hansen Clarke (D) of Michigan, was raised in a Muslim family but converted to Catholicism.
+In addition to the representatives below, former representative Hansen Clarke (D) of Michigan was raised in a Muslim family but converted to Catholicism.
+Current representatives Abraham Hamadeh (R) of Arizona, who identifies as religiously unaffiliated, and Yassamin Ansari (D) of Arizona, who identifies as an agnostic, were raised in Muslim families.